Kingdom Trails Fatbike Events & More Across the Nation

 Trapp Family Lodge Celebrates 50 Years

-The Trapp Family Lodge in Stowe, VT will be celebrating its 50th anniversary in 2018.
-The family that inspired “The Sound of Music” will host special events scheduled at the lodge January 19-26 on the trails and in the Bierhall to commemorate the occasion:
+The Trapp Family Lodge in Stowe, VT celebrated its 50th anniversary in 2018.
+The family that inspired “The Sound of Music” hosted special events scheduled at the lodge in January on the trails and in the Bierhall to commemorate the occasion:

 Congratulations to the Trapp Family Lodge for leading the way for 50 years!